Akshat Rathee – Managing Director, NODWIN Group

 James Abraham – Founder & Director, SolarArise

 James Abraham is the founder and director of SolarArise, which develops, owns and operates solar-power plants in India.
 Prior to this, he was the Managing Director of SunBorne Energy, which focused on engineering solutions to implement solar in India at low cost.
 James and the team led the development of solar policy in.
 James is currently a member of the Confederation of Indian Industry's Renewable Energy Council, the US-India Track 2 Dialogue on Climate Change, and serves on several boards.
 Prior to SunBorne, James was a senior partner at The Boston Consulting Group in India, which he founded and led BCG’s New Delhi office.
 James has a degree in electrical engineering from the University of Waterloo, an MBA (Baker Scholar) from the Wharton School, and an MA (international relations) from the Johns Hopkins School for Advanced International Studies.
-He is a Fellow of the 3rd Generation of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship, as well as a trained Aspen moderator and a member of the Aspen Global Leadership Network.
+He is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Creating a Green Ecology for villages in India